ibm-cloud-docs/powervs-vpc/overview-release-notes.md

 Version 11.1.5 of the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture is available : Version 11.1.5 of the [{{site.data.keyword.powerSys_notm}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global){: external} deployable architecture is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}
    - **More control over monitoring**: VPC Flow Logs and Activity Tracker are now optional.
 Choose only the monitoring tools you need to reduce costs and simplify your setup.
-   - Switched to `nxf-1x2` profile for bastion/Jump server to reduce cost.
+   - **Better jump box performance**: Upgraded to a 1x2 profile for faster access and improved resource efficiency.

 Version 11.1.5 of RedHat Openshift on {{site.data.keyword.powerSysFull}} deployable architecture is available : Version 11.1.5 of the [RedHat Openshift on {{site.data.keyword.powerSysFull}}](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-pvs-openshift-80239886-a883-454f-9b41-6c08e67517b9-global){: external} deployable architecture is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}
    - **More control over monitoring**: VPC Flow Logs and Activity Tracker are now optional.
 Choose only the monitoring tools you need to reduce costs and simplify your setup.
-   - Switched to `nxf-1x2` profile for bastion/Jump server to reduce cost.
+   - **Better jump box performance**: Upgraded to a 1x2 profile for faster access and improved resource efficiency.

 ## March 2026
 {: #powervs-vpc-2026-03}